eveseat-plugins/seat-inventory/documentation/seat-inventory.md

 1. A location filter.
 More on it later
 2. A row of buttons
-3. One or more extendable group.
-If you just installed the module, you should see a category `Default Group`.
+3. One or more expandable view.
+If you just installed the module, you should see a category `Default View`.
 (On older installs, it might be named differently)

 ### The Buttons